 Students stay in shared-occupancy housing arranged by the Office of Global Affairs.

 Your accommodation arrangements are included in your Housing and Activity Fees.

 Group accommodation dates correspond with the program dates listed above.

-Flight: Students will be notified when to purchase flights.
-When notified, students will purchase a multi-city ticket to Europe to coincide with program dates.
+Flight: Students will be notified when to purchase flights and must book their own travel to coincide with program dates.
+Please keep in mind that flights arriving into Europe typically depart New York a day in advance.
 Domestic travel during program dates is included in the housing and activity fees.